Methyllithium: Synthesis

 The lithium bromide forms a complex with the methyllithium.
 Most commercially available methyllithium consists of this complex.
-"Halide-free" methyllithium is prepared from methyl chloride.
+"Low-halide" methyllithium is prepared from methyl chloride.
 Lithium chloride precipitates from the diethyl ether since it does not form a strong complex with methyllithium.
 The filtrate consists of fairly pure methyllithium.
 Alternatively, commercial methyllithium can be treated with dioxane to precipitate LiBr(dioxane), which can be removed by filtration.
 The use of halide-free vs LiBr-MeLi has a decisive effect on some syntheses.

 Reactivity

 Methyllithium is both strongly basic and highly nucleophilic due to the partial negative charge on carbon and is therefore particularly reactive towards electron acceptors and proton donors.
 In contrast to n-BuLi, MeLi reacts only very slowly with THF at room temperature, and solutions in ether are indefinitely stable.
 Water and alcohols react violently.
 Most reactions involving methyllithium are conducted below room temperature.
 Although MeLi can be used for deprotonations, n-butyllithium is more commonly employed since it is less expensive and more reactive.

 Methyllithium is mainly used as the synthetic equivalent of the methyl anion synthon.
 For example, ketones react to give tertiary alcohols in a two-step process: